jlrickert/zet/docs/617/README.md

 ## Node content

+Github flavored markdown for now.
+This is what prettier supports currently.

+## Custom indexes

+nodes.tsv and changes.md are currently auto generated.
+Everything else is manually entered in.
+At some point I plan on adding a few more such as ones around tags.

 ## Node titles

 Most nodes will have a prefix in the title.
 Each prefix specifies the type of noun.
 Here are the ones that I typically use: